Average rating

 Show full item recordAbstract

 The program I am proposing involves taking music psychotherapy outdoors along a hiking trail.
 Musical experiences are widely believed to be vehicles for emotions and experiences.
 Hiking adventures can serve a similar purpose, as they are literal journeys with ups and downs, challenges, and rewards.
 These can be related to internal journeys with the same facets.
 These journeys afford the client and therapist time to talk, solve problems together, and experience silence together.
 The still and secluded environment that one can find deep in the woods can greatly enhance the musical experience and provide freedom and safety in self-expression.
-Alternatively, taking time to make music in the woods gives the client a chance to focus on the details of their environment, process the emotions and interactions that occur throughout the journey, and be present in the moment.Collections
+Alternatively, taking time to make music in the woods gives the client a chance to focus on the details of their environment, process the emotions and interactions that occur throughout the journey, and be present in the moment.Accessibility Statement

 The following license files are associated with this item: